cohenjo/replicator/README.md

 Once we got an event for a record change (insert/update/delete) we transform it using [kazaam](https://github.com/qntfy/kazaam) and propogate the change to the registered endpoints.
 We support field mapping, field filtering, and maybe transformations.

+Metrics on input/output records are exposed via Prometheus.

 ## Getting started